Is Your ATV Winch Not Working? – Troubleshooting Guide & Fixes

 • Test your ATV battery with a multimeter that should read 12V or higher.
 A battery below 12V might cause weak performance.
 There may be two issues – weak/dead battery or battery running low in need of recharging.

-• Check fuses and replace them if blown.
-A blown fuse indicates an overload or short circuit.
+• Check fuses to any blown fuse that indicates an overload or short circuit.

 Test the Solenoid & Relay